 [Staff name] funding provided by Cancer Prevention and Research Institute of Texas (RP150596).

 All contributors that do not meet the criteria of co-authorship should be recognized in the acknowledgements section:

 Adapt the following acknowledgement when BICF staff contributed to the research or manuscript but are not included as authors:

 We thank… [staff name/initials] from the UT Southwestern Bioinformatics Core Facility, funded by the Cancer Prevention and Research Institute of Texas (CPRIT, RP150596) for [specific type] analysis.

-All software and intellectual property developed during the collaboration or fellowship period will remain the property of UTSW and the BICF and may be made available for the broader UTSW research community to use or adapt.
+All software and intellectual property developed during the collaboration will remain the property of UTSW and the BICF and may be made available for the broader UTSW research community to use or adapt.
 Licensing for software products will be in consultation with guidelines provided by the funding source and UTSW Technology and development office.
 Software products and versions will be made available for citation and author attribution with a DOI on BICF Zenodo Community page.